AFZAALAHMEDKHAN/weather-api-to-s3/README.md

 * Supports tracking of multiple cities.
 * Timestamps all data for historical tracking and analysis.

+# This project requires the following environment variables to function properly:

+* OPENWEATHER_API_KEY:  API key from OpenWeather.
+* AWS_BUCKET_NAME: The name of the S3 bucket where weather data will be stored.

 # Technical Architecture

 * Language : Python 3.x